rlgino/go-cockroach-db/README.md

 ### About structure

+* Ports and adapters architecture:
+* Use cases (actions):
+* main and initialization:

 ### Plain HTTP server
 For this entrypoint I used `http/net` package for serve HTTP requests, it's a simple way to develop an application in Golang.
 The `main.go` file is in `cmd/plain`.